yeswanthepuri/SQL_learning/README.md

 3.Cascade:if an atempt is made to delete or alter which is referenced by forigen key it will delete the columns in the other table in which the reference is present.

 4.Set Null:if an atempt is made to delete or alter which is referenced by forigen key set to null.

+Adding a check Constraint:
+  this allowes us to add some check logic:
+syntax:
+alter TABLE tbluser
+add CONSTRAINT ck_tbluser_age CHECK (Age>0 and Age<150)